samisquires/dig-eg-gaz.github.io/_pages/resources.md

 [List of weeks and team members](/weeks/) - includes links to personal repositories and some indications of status of work.

+[Samples](https://github.com/dig-eg-gaz/samples) - offers a few sample files (images of pages and plain text) of page 3 of the July 7, 1905 issue for you to test your OCR and editing processes.

 [EG ODD](https://github.com/dig-eg-gaz/resources/blob/master/egSchema.odd) - describes the schema used in this project

 [EG RNC](https://github.com/dig-eg-gaz/resources/blob/master/egSchema.rnc) - the schema used in this project expressed in relaxNG compact, made from .odd files using the [Roma tool](http://www.tei-c.org/Roma/) at [TEI-c.org.](http://www.tei-c.org/Roma/).
 It can be validated against by using the URL [https://raw.githubusercontent.com/dig-eg-gaz/resources/master/egSchema.rnc](https://raw.githubusercontent.com/dig-eg-gaz/resources/master/egSchema.rnc) in an XML editor.
 Updated November 11, 2015.